 Dussafu is a development and exploitation licence covering an area containing several oil fields, the most recent discovery being the Hibiscus North field.
 In 2014 an Exclusive Exploitation Authorisation (EEA) for an 850.5 km2 area within the Dussafu PSC was awarded.
 The first field in the EEA area, Tortue, started oil production in 2018.
-The second set of fields, Ruche, Hibiscus and Ruche North East is scheduled to start oil production by the end of 2022.
+The second set of fields, Ruche and Hibiscus is scheduled to start oil production during Q2 2023.

-Production from the Tortue field during 2021 amounted to 4.1 MMbbls gross.
+Production from the Tortue field during 2022 amounted to 3.9 MMbbls gross.

-In March 2022 NSAI certified (3rd party) reserves and resources for the Dussafu licence.
-As of the end of December 2021, the Dussafu licence contained gross 1P Proved Reserves of 71.5 MMbbls in the Tortue, Ruche, Ruche North East and Hibiscus fields.
-Gross 2P Proved plus Probable Reserves amounted to 99.7 MMbbls in the same fields.
-Gross 3P Proved plus Probable plus Possible Reserves in these fields amounted to 131.3 MMbbls.
+In March 2023 NSAI certified (3rd party) reserves and resources for the Dussafu licence.
+As of the end of December 2022, the Dussafu licence contained gross 1P Proved Reserves of 65.3 MMbbls.
+Gross 2P Proved plus Probable Reserves amounted to 96.7 MMbbls.
+Gross 3P Proved plus Probable plus Possible Reserves in Dussafu amounted to 124.0 MMbbls.

-In addition to these Reserves NSAI also certified gross unrisked 1C Contingent Resources of 16.6 MMbbls, gross 2C Contingent Resources of 38.7 MMbbls, and gross 3C Contingent Resources of 66.8 MMbbls in the Dussafu licence area.
+In addition to these Reserves NSAI also certified gross unrisked 1C Contingent Resources of 18.8 MMbbls, gross 2C Contingent Resources of 38.2 MMbbls, and gross 3C Contingent Resources of 68.3 MMbbls in the Dussafu licence area.

-These evaluations yield the following Reserves net to Panoro's working interest of 17.5%: 1P Proved Reserves of 12.51 MMbbls, 2P Proved plus Probable Reserves of 17.44 MMbbls and 3P Proved plus Probable plus Possible Reserves of 22.97 MMbbls.
-Additional unrisked Contingent Resources net to Panoro's working interest of 17.5% are approximately 2.9 MMbbls 1C, 6.8 MMbbls 2C and 11.7 MMbbls 3C.
+These evaluations yield the following Reserves net to Panoro's working interest of 17.5%: 1P Proved Reserves of 11.43 MMbbls, 2P Proved plus Probable Reserves of 16.92 MMbbls and 3P Proved plus Probable plus Possible Reserves of 21.70 MMbbls.
+Additional unrisked Contingent Resources net to Panoro's working interest of 17.5% are approximately 3.3 MMbbls 1C, 6.7 MMbbls 2C and 12.0 MMbbls 3C.
 These Reserves and Contingent Resources are Panoro's net working interest volumes before deductions for royalties and other taxes.